Great news, your latest pitch was a huge success, and you’ve landed a new client!

 Feel free to ask as many or as few of these questions as you need to get a clear picture of your client's business needs before you start working with them.

 When you're running a social media marketing agency, client retention is key.
 That means keeping them happy by showing results.
-To achieve this balance, you have to understand what your client hopes to achieve on social media - it's essential for crafting a strategy that works for them.
+To achieve this balance, you need to understand your client's goals on social media; this is essential to crafting a strategy that works for them.

 At the beginning stage of your relationship, these questions are designed to tease out their ideas about social media and how it fits into the overall marketing strategy for their business.